bbauska/W3Cx-3of5/README.md

 Help! \<video src=\"my youtube video URL\"\>\</video\> does not work!

-<b>BEWARE</b>: *you cannot directly embed videos from most of the popular Web sites such as YouTube, Dailymotion, Vimeo, etc. For commercial reasons, and because advertising is automatically added to the videos, these Web sites do not allow \"regular\" embedding of their videos.*
+<b>BEWARE</b>: <i>you cannot directly embed videos from most of the popular Web sites such as YouTube, Dailymotion, Vimeo, etc. For commercial reasons, and because advertising is automatically added to the videos, these Web sites do not allow \"regular\" embedding of their videos.*

 While they use HTML5 to render their videos, these hosting sites (YouTube, etc.) use rather complex techniques in order to prevent you from using them with the \<video\>element.
 Instead, you often need to embed an \<iframe\> that will render the HTML5 videos in your Web site, and of course, the advertising that comes along with them.